Kalbarri National Park

 Kalbarri National Park is located 485 km north of Perth, in the Mid West region of Western Australia.

 The major geographical features of the park include the Murchison River gorge which runs for nearly 80 km on the lower reaches of the Murchison River.
 Spectacular coastal cliffs are located on the coast near the mouth of the Murchison River and the town of Kalbarri.

+There is also an eponymous locality of the Shire of Northampton, but the boundaries of the national park and the locality are not identical.

 Geography

 Kalbarri National Park preserves the inland desert regions of red and white striped Tumblagooda sandstone east of the town of Kalbarri, particularly the lower reaches of the Murchison River and its gorge, as well as the mouth of the river by Meanarra Hill.

 The western edge of the park protects the coastline south of the town which features cliffs more than 100 m high.
 The coastal area contains several wind and water eroded rock formations including a sea stack and a natural bridge.